 Region I Representative

-Steve Lovi, a native Chicagoan, serves as the Executive Director of Deaf Access Services (DAS), a non-profit agency providing advocacy, community education, employment assistance, and interpreting services in Buffalo, NY.
-Prior to joining DAS, Steve was the founder/owner of Deaf Outreach Services, Inc., a grant writing and program development consulting business.
+Steve Lovi, a native Chicagoan, is the owner of Deaf Outreach and Training Services (DOTS), a program development and grant writing business focused on helping non-profits grow.
+Prior to DOTS, Steve was the Executive Director of a non-profit agency.
 Steve has spent the majority of his career in non-profit management with developmental disability related agencies and independent living centers.
 He previously served as a Governors' appointment with the New York State Independent Living Council as well as being past board president of a local arts agency, an LGBT organization and the Empire State Association of the Deaf (ESAD).
 Steve received a bachelor's degree from RIT/NTID and resides in Rochester, NY where he enjoys being an active community member and sharing life with his husband, Jerry and their dog, Mily.